 Guest post by Erin aka @hortihunny

-June is one of my favourite months in the garden.
+June is one of my favourite months in the garden, read on for my June Gardening Guide!
 There is so much change and everything looks lush and green.
 I love watching everything grow and bloom as the temperature creeps up.
 I enjoy spending more time outdoors and particularly like admiring the summer sunsets and birdsong as we reach the longest day.
-But it’s not all ice lollies and sitting enjoying the sun, as always, there are plenty of jobs to be done, here is my June Gardening Guide:
+But it’s not all ice lollies and sitting enjoying the sun, as always, there are plenty of jobs to be done:

 - Bedding Plants

 Bedding plants are a quick and easy way to add lots of colour to your garden.
 They are fantastic for borders, containers and hanging baskets.
 If you’ve been hanging back with planting them, now is the perfect time as we should be past the risk of frost.
 Violas, pansies, petunias, impatiens and lobelia are some of the most common bedding plants.
-Red, white and blue bedding plants have been particularly popular this year, with the Queen’s Platinum Jubilee at the start of the month.
 For me, it’s all about bold colours and patterns and I particularly like the spotty and stripy varieties of petunias!

 - Plant out remaining fruit and veg